 If Baby’s Mouth Remains Dry While Breastfeeding

 When the baby is taking feed happily, her mouth becomes wet around the nipple area and you even can notice some milk around her lips.
-If baby’s mouth remains dry, it can be a strong sign of low milk supply.
+If a baby’s mouth remains dry, it can be a strong sign of a low milk supply.

 If Your Baby Is Not Happy During The Breastfeeding Sessions

 If your baby doesn’t seem to be happy during the feeding time, it might happen due to insufficient milk supply.
 When a baby is breastfed well, she seems to be happy and healthy.
 If your baby is always cranky, you definitely need to work on boosting your milk supply.

 The above mentioned are some of the common signs of low milk supply.
 If you notice them, you surely need to learn that how to increase milk supply quickly.